fl4p/Fugu2/README.md

 To improve conversion efficiency we first need to understand where power is lost and quantify it.
 For quantification we can model power loss or measure it.
-There is plenty of literature about modelling power loss in a DC-DC converter.
+There is plenty of literature about modeling power loss in a DC-DC converter.
 [fetlib](https://github.com/fl4p/fetlib) can model switch loss, inductor loss and capacitor loss.

 Literature: [TI slvaeq9](https://www.ti.com/lit/an/slvaeq9/slvaeq9.pdf) TODO more